better-internet/radworks-docs/docs/radicle.md

 3. Radicle is based on a peer-to-peer architecture instead of a client server model.
 4. All artifacts within Radicle are cryptographically signed and are verified by your client, including social artifacts like issues, PRs and comments.
-5. Collaboration within Radicle is NOT global by default.
-Instead it's your "trusted" social graph of peers and projects that determines which content you see, interact with and replicate.
-This means that within projects, there isn't a single master branch that contributors merge into.
+5. Radicle is **not** global by default.
+Instead, the social graph of peers and projects you track determines what content you see, interact with, and replicate.
 6. Radicle is optimized for a local-first experience instead of a software-as-a-service type of experience.